AnyaCraig/goose-games/README.md

 Make sure the server is running on port 3000.

-Then, from the root of this project, run the following CLI command:
+Then, from the root of this project, run the following CLI commands:

 ```
+npm install

 npm start
 ```